 What is a PEP?

-A personal education plan (PEP) is an ‘evolving record of what needs to happen for looked after children to enable them to make at least expected progress and fulfil their potential’.
+A personal education plan (PEP) is an ‘evolving record of what needs to happen for looked-after children (LAC) to enable them to make at least expected progress and fulfil their potential’.

-Looked after children (LAC) should have a PEP from pre-school to age 18, and this should make up part of the larger care plan that all LAC must have.
+All LAC from pre-school to age 18 should have a PEP in place, and this should make up part of the larger care plan that all LAC must have.

 PEPs are initiated by the child’s social worker

-Your school's designated teacher for LAC then takes the lead on the development and use of the PEP, and on monitoring the child's progress towards their education targets.
+Once the PEP has been initiated, your school's designated teacher for LAC will work with the social worker and the VSH on the development and use of the PEP, the use of pupil premium plus funding, and on monitoring the